 - it will ask the professional valuer to provide a quote for the work – either to value the thing, or to review the valuation that has been supplied

-- the ATO will provide a copy of the valuer’s quote, which contains
+- the ATO will provide you, via this office, with a copy of the valuer’s quote, which contains

 - the cost of their work